jtyers/test.sh/README.md

 Importantly, `test.sh` only supports testing shell *functions* right now, since that is how I structure more complex shell scripts.
 But let's use a simple example to show you what `test.sh` can do.

+**NOTE** `test.sh` is new and not very well tested.
+Use it but expect it to go wrong on you occasionally.

 ## Example
 Suppose I have a function, `create_file()`, which performs a mount, creates a file, calls `sync`, and unmounts.